timfayz/elementcss/docs/1_installation.md

   box-shadow: rgba(0, 0, 0, 0.5) 0 2px 10px inset;
 }
 ```
 As you can see the result is the same as if we use Autoprefixer.
-To understand how it works let's take a example of what libraries and frameworks like Compass are:
+To understand how it works let's take example of what libraries and frameworks like Compass are:

 ```SCSS
 /* _css3-library.scss */